|

 combines a hand-held GPR and a metal-detector - an approach

-that is also being worked on elsewhere (two programmes in UK,
+that was also being worked on elsewhere (two programmes in UK,

 for example).
-What makes it "different" is that it is already
+What made it 'different' was that it was already

-(2003) being used by US soldiers in Afghanistan - so is considered
+being used by US soldiers in Afghanistan - so was considered

 I